Unity-Technologies/com.unity.webrtc/Documentation~/en/install.md

 # Install package

 > [!NOTE]
-> Unity 2020.1 and 2019.4 are difference how to install the WebRTC package so please attention the Unity version you are using and follow the instruction below.
+> In Unity 2020.1 and 2019.4, there are differences about how to install WebRTC package so please pay attention to the Unity version you are using and follow the instructions below.

 ## Case of Unity 2019.4